karayabin/universe-snapshot/universe/Ling/Light_Realist/personal/mydoc/pages/duelist.md

 - $page_length: converts the variable to an int.
 The "all" special value means: no pagination at all (i.e. there is only one page with all the rows in it)

 If the check fails, the request is rejected.

+#### Special variables treatment

+In addition to that, some variables have an extra special treatment.

+##### $column

+The $column variable is replaced by a value based on the ones defined in the **base_fields** property:
+        - if the corresponding base field doesn't use an alias, the $column variable is replaced by the column name
+        - if the corresponding base field uses an alias, the $column variable is replaced by the column expression before the alias

+So for instance if the base_fields contains those two entries:

+- concat(user_id, '. ', u.pseudo) as user_id
+- the_date

+Then if a $column variable is passed and equals "the_date", it will be left unchanged (or replaced with the_date).
+But if that $column variable is equal to "user_id", it will be replaced with concat(user_id, '. ', u.pseudo).

+This gives us more (notation) power when creating (relatively more involved) where expressions.

 ### Inner markers